ncpenke/py_ib_tws_server/README.md

 # Introduction

-The goal of this package is to facilitate generation of wrappers around the TWS Python API to build services using OpenAPI, gRPC, asyncio, and other frameworks.
+The goal of this package is to facilitate wrapping the Interactive Brokers TWS Python API to expose it as a service using GraphQL, and other frameworks.

 This work is distinct from other projects in that it doesn't attempt to re-implement the TWS API.
-Instead, the API is left intact, and wrappers are generated on top of it.
+Instead, the TWS API is used as is, and custom behavior is implemented through code generation and supporting classes.

 Testing has been performed with TWS API 9.85.1.